raducoravu/raducoravu/books.md

 ---

 ## **Non-Fiction**
+1. **QED: The Strange Theory of Light and Matter** by Richard P. Feynman
+   - A series of lectures by physicist Richard Feynman, explaining quantum electrodynamics in a way accessible to the general public.

 1. **A Short History of Nearly Everything** by Bill Bryson
    - A popular science book that explains some areas of science, using easily accessible language.